The Mi A2 - a successor to the A1 that actually feels like a downgrade.

 The speaker's quality is fine enough, despite being a mono.

-The 5.99' 18:9 LCD display is fine enough for daily usage & is kinda visible out in the sunlight at max brightness.
+The 5.99' 18:9 LCD display is fine enough for daily usage & is somewhat visible out in the sunlight at max brightness.

 The A2's repairability seems somewhat reminiscent of a metal-backed iPhone, as the display is held on by clips instead of adhesives.
 Once the display is off, the components are located in the back shell.
 The USB-C port is in the daughterboard (which is common nowadays), & the volume & power buttons connect via contact pins.